 Amanda Crames, proprietor of Saratoga’s iconic Schuyler Pond Home & Garden for 20 years, transformed her historic home and property into an inventive and esteemed shopping destination.
 Known for her masterful staging and vignettes, she effortlessly mixes rich color and texture, old and new, high and low, modern and vintage.

 Amanda lives as wildly as she dares now on an 80-acre farm in Galway, NY with her son, Kellen (8), horses, hayfields, stone walls and a handsome post and beam barn.
-This lush vantage point is a source of inspiration and creativity, as well and an idyllic backdrop for Dovecote photo shoots!
+This lush vantage point is a source of inspiration and creativity, and is an idyllic backdrop for Dovecote photo shoots!

 Karen Lazar, former owner of an upscale children’s apparel line, renovation/design consultant and business strategist, thoughtfully guides this niche home line in the marketplace.
 But her business acumen belies her passion and knowledge of interiors, color and trends, upon which she has built a significant following.